Download Obie App

 Foods that decrease iron absorption:

-• Tannins (found in tea)
+• Tannins (commonly found in tea)

 • Calcium (from foods and supplements)

-• Phytates (from beans and whole grains)
+• Phytates (found in beans and whole grains)